-Kneat's business to date has focused on the development of Kneat Gx which has generated limited but growing revenues from its customers, which are primarily top tier pharmaceutical companies.
+Kneat's business to date has focused on its product Kneat Gx which is generating revenues from its customers, including top tier pharmaceutical companies.
 Kneat has historically relied primarily on funding through the issuance of common shares, debt and the receipt of research and development tax credits.